jillhubahib/laracast-blog/readme.md

 ### Setup

-- Copy or rename `.env.example` file to `.env` then provide your database credentials.
+- Copy or rename `.env.example` file to `.env` then modify the file with needed credentials.

 - Install necessary dependencies
 ```